Last update - May 16th 2014

-Using the list below for the 8 different blueberries nutrition entries in our Potassium database, the highest amount of Potassium is in Blueberries, raw which contains 77 mg of Potassium per 100g.
+Using the list below for the 8 different blueberries nutrition entries in our database, the highest amount of Potassium is found in Blueberries, raw which contains 77 mg of Potassium per 100g.
 The lowest amount of Potassium is in Blueberries, canned, heavy syrup, solids and liquids which in 100g contains 40 mg of Potassium.

-The median value of Potassium is in Blueberries, frozen, sweetened which in 100g contains 60 mg of Potassium.
-The average amount of Potassium in 100g of blueberries, based on the list below is 59.25 mg of Potassium.
+The median value of Potassium is found in Blueberries, frozen, sweetened which in 100g contains 60 mg of Potassium.
+The average amount of Potassium contained in 100g of blueberries, based on the list below is 59.25 mg of Potassium.

 From the Potassium content in blueberries list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each blueberries item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Blueberries, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.